-Growth & Fixed mindsets create difference in lives of people.
+Growth & Fixed mindsets create differences in the lives of people.
 Growth mindset people are generally successful in life vs Fixed mindset people are just getting the opposite result.
-Like individual mindset, organizational mindsets matters a lot.
-If organization is having growth mindset culture then people in the organization will be happy, more productive and most of the time these organization running in profits even in difficult time.
-Opposite to this, if organization is having fixed mindset culture, then there will be lack of harmony between departments, people in the organization will have personal agenda over organization agenda and many time such company struggle financially.
+Like individual mindsets, organizational mindsets matter a lot.
+If an organization is having a growth mindset culture then people in the organization will be happy, more productive and most of the time these organizations running in profits even in difficult times.
+Opposite to this, if the organization is having fixed mindset culture, then there will be a lack of harmony between departments, people in the organization will have personal agenda over the organization agenda and many times such companies struggle financially.

 When we talked about Lou Gerstner (former chairman of the board and chief executive officer of IBM) and Anne Mulcahy (former chairperson and CEO of Xerox Corporation), we saw the kind of company they wanted to create—and did create.
 These were companies that embraced the development of all employees and not the worship of a handful of anointed “geniuses.”
 This raised a question.

 Clearly, the leader of an organization can hold a fixed or growth mindset, but can an organization as a whole have a mindset?
 Can it have a pervasive belief that talent is just fixed or, instead, a pervasive belief that talent can and should be developed in all employees?
 And, if so, what impact will this have on the organization and its employees?

 To find out, we studied a group of large corporations consisting of Fortune 500 and Fortune 1000 companies.
 An organization might embody a fixed mindset, conveying that employees either “have it” or they don’t: We called this a “culture of genius.”
 Or it might embody more of a growth mindset, conveying that people can grow and improve with effort, good strategies, and good mentoring: We call this a “culture of development.”